Adarsh Gourav: Career

 In May 2023, he was a part of Audible's podcast series called Desi Down Under, along with Taaruk Raina and Prajakta Koli.
 The story is set in Sydney about three 20 year olds from Mangalore who go to Australia to learn surf-lifesaving skills at Coogee Beach.
-Following this, Gourav starred alongside Siddhant Chaturvedi and Ananya Panday in the coming-of-age film Kho Gaye Hum Kahan directed by debutant Arjun Varain Singh.
+Following this, he starred alongside Siddhant Chaturvedi and Ananya Panday in the coming-of-age film Kho Gaye Hum Kahan directed by debutant Arjun Varain Singh.
 Writing for NDTV, Saibal Chatterjee reviewed "Siddhant Chaturvedi has the meatiest role in Kho Gaye Hum Kahan but it is Adarsh Gourav who makes the biggest impact".

+Gourav had his first major leading role with the 2026 survival thriller Tu Yaa Main from director Bejoy Nambiar.
+An adaptation of the 2018 Thai film The Pool, it starred him opposite newcomer Shanaya Kapoor as an aspiring rapper from a Mumbai suburb who enters into a relationship with an elite social media influencer but has to fend off with her against a crocodile let loose around a rundown resort in Goa.
+Although an underperformer at the box office, the film and Gourav's performance earned praise, with The Hollywood Reporter Indias Rahul Desai remarking that he "effortlessly slips into the ‘tapori’ zone without reducing the silver-tongued Maharashtrian hustler to a type".